groodymoloko/liri-node-app/README.md

 # liri-node-app (LiriBOT)

-## NPM Modules
+## NPM Modules & APIs
-LiriBOT is a Node command line application that can fetch information using the following NPM modules:
+LiriBOT is a Node command line application that can fetch information using the following NPM modules and APIs:
-* node-spotify-api
+* node-spotify-api (Spotify)
-* axios
+* axios (BandsInTown and OMDB)
 * fs
 * moment
 * dotenv